A Comparison: PBX Phone Systems vs. Contact Center Software

 Conversely, the list of equipment required to use contact center software is dramatically shorter.

-It’s also worth noting that the flexibility and minimal equipment requirements of cloud contact center software provide an ideal environment for employing at-home agents, which is a proven way to find good talent and save on costs.
+It’s also worth noting that the flexibility and minimal equipment requirements of cloud contact center software provide an ideal environment for employing at-home agents, which is a proven way to attract good talent, increase agent retention rates by 30% and save on costs.

 You need a reliable system, but inevitably, there will be issues along the way.